-Figure 4.
-L4 SST images around the Y–K delta for DOY 151 (31 May 2019) for MUR, OSTIA, DMI, MWIR, K10, DOISST, CMC, and GMPE.
+Figure 4 (a-h).
+L4 SST images around the Y–K delta for DOY 151 (31 May 2019) for: a.
+MUR, b.
+OSTIA, c.
+DMI, d.
+MWIR, e.
+K10, f.
+DOISST, g.
+CMC, and h.
+GMPE.
 The black dotted line shows the transect of SD1036 for the same day.
 The green dotted line shows the corresponding track for SD1037.
-For the location of the Yukon river discharge, with respect to saildrone position on DOY 151, see Figure 1c.
+Each saildrone matching position is in the corresponding resolution of the L4 product.
+For identification of the Yukon river in the image, see Figure 1c.

 It can be seen that the saildrones navigate across the warm water intrusion that exists between the St. Lawrence Island and the Y–K delta.
 To get the exact position of thermal fronts from satellite imagery is still very challenging, as the resolution of the L4 grid smears the position of the front.
 The mesoscale feature, associated with the coastal warmer water, is absent in DMI; it is in a different location in K10 but, as the maps indicate, the saildrones were far enough from the shallow coastal waters of the Y–K delta, missing the highly variable area in the L4 products.